North Arlington, New Jersey: History

 North Arlington was originally part of an area called "New Barbadoes Neck".

 Copper was mined at the Schuyler Copper Mine in present-day North Arlington during the 18th and 19th centuries.
 It was one of the first true copper mines in North America.

 In 1755, the first steam engine in North America was assembled in North Arlington.
 The Newcomen steam engine was imported from England by John Schuyler to pump water out of his copper mine.
 He hired engineer Josiah Hornblower to assemble the machinery.

 North Arlington was formed by a referendum passed on March 9, 1896, and incorporated as a borough by an act of the New Jersey Legislature on March 11, 1896, from area taken from Union Township.
 It was called North Arlington because it was north of the Arlington section of Kearny, which had been named from the Arlington Station on the Erie Railroad.

 North Arlington, together with Lyndhurst and Rutherford, was the site of the EnCap project, an effort to remediate landfills on the 785 acre site and construct homes and golf courses on top of the cleaned up site.
 On May 27, 2008, the New Jersey Meadowlands Commission terminated its agreement with EnCap Golf Holdings, the company that had the contract to redevelop the site, after the company had missed targets to clean up the landfills as part of the project.

 On November 18, 2015, North Arlington approved plans for FedEx to build a 139000 sqft freight distribution facility on a former steel dumping ground on Porete Avenue.
 FedEx pledged to build a new access road to Porete Avenue from Belleville Turnpike, complete with a signalized traffic light, as part of construction.
 The company planned to hire 225 people to work at the facility.
 FedEx planned to complete the building by early 2017.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.53 square miles (6.55 km2), including 2.48 square miles (6.43 km2) of land and 0.05 square miles (0.12 km2) of water (1.78%).

+North Arlington is the southernmost municipality in Bergen County, New Jersey.
 The borough borders the municipalities of Lyndhurst in Bergen County; Belleville in Essex County; and Kearny in Hudson County.

 Route 7 (Belleville Turnpike) occupies much of the border of between Bergen County to the north and Hudson County to the south, with North Arlington on one side and Kearny on the other.
 The bordering neighborhood in Kearny is called Arlington, from which the name North Arlington is derived.
 Cemeteries lie along both sides of the route, with North Arlington Jewish Cemetery in Bergen and Arlington Memorial Park in Hudson.